 Two types of sausage are traditionally made, both between November and April.
 After tying, the sausages are hung in a cool place for 30 days

-The Presidium wants to promote this historic product, bringing together the remaining producers into an association that will agree to follow a strict production protocol, based on respect for traditional techniques, the exclusion of preservatives or additives and a local supply chain.
+The Presidium wants to promote this historic product, bringing together the remaining producers that will agree to follow a strict production protocol, based on respect for traditional techniques, the exclusion of preservatives or additives and a local supply chain.
 Where possible, the farming of black Abruzzese pigs, currently on the verge of extinction, will be reintroduced.

 Municipalities in the Gran Sasso Aquilano, Monti della Laga Aquilana and the middle and upper Aterno Valley